California wildfires prompt new warnings amid record heat, erratic winds

 Similarly, in Northern California many locations had temperatures in the upper 80s to low 90s as of 5:53 a.m. local time, according to the National Weather Service.

-Particular fire weather concerns in the Bay Area, where Red Flag warnings are in place for the North and East Bay regions, among others, center on the Glass and Dolan Fires.
-Satellite imagery overnight showed the Glass Fire was active in the hills above Calistoga, and a Red Flag Warning is in effect from 1 p.m.
-Pacific time Thursday through Friday at 6 p.m. for the blaze.
-The Glass Fire has grown to nearly 57,000 acres and was 5 percent contained on Thursday morning.
+Particular fire weather concerns in the Bay Area center on the Glass and Dolan Fires.
+Satellite imagery overnight showed the Glass Fire was active in the hills above Calistoga, and a red-flag warning is in effect from 1 p.m.
+Pacific on Thursday through Friday at 6 p.m. for the blaze.
+The Glass Fire has grown to nearly 57,000 acres and was 5 percent contained Thursday morning.

-The Weather Service is predicting that northwesterly winds of 25 to 30 miles per hour are likely to reach the Glass Fire region this evening, with continued hot and breezy conditions on Friday as well.
+The Weather Service is predicting that northwesterly winds of 25 to 30 mph are likely to reach the Glass Fire region this evening, with continued hot and breezy conditions Friday, as well.
 These conditions could push the fire to the south and east while allowing for extreme fire behavior.

-The fire has forced about 80,000 to evacuate from Napa and Sonoma Counties and has taken a heavy toll on the wine industry, with Sherwin Family Vineyards, the Meadowood Resort, Newton Vineyard, Burgess Cellars, Behrens and Château Boswell all damaged or destroyed, according to news reports.
+The fire has forced about 80,000 to evacuate from Napa and Sonoma Counties and has taken a heavy toll on the wine industry, with Sherwin Family Vineyards, the Meadowood resort, Newton Vineyard, Burgess Cellars, Behrens and Château Boswell all damaged or destroyed, according to news reports.
 The Calistoga Ranch and Black Rock Inn were also damaged, Eater reported.

-California is in the midst of its worst wildfire season on record, with more than 3.9 million acres burned, and five of the Top 20 largest wildfires in state history taking place this year.
+California is in the midst of its worst wildfire season on record, with more than 3.9 million acres burned, and five of the top 20 largest wildfires in state history taking place this year.

 Scientists say California’s 2020 fire season, and the severe blazes that have extended north to Oregon and Washington, have clear links to human-caused climate change.
-There has been an increase in acres burned in large fires across the West due to global warming, and projections call for the region to become even hotter and drier, making the region more susceptible to fire sieges like the one taking place.
-A study published in August shows California’s frequency of fall days with extreme fire-weather conditions has more than doubled since the 1980s.
+There has been an increase in acres burned in large fires across the West due to global warming, and projections call for the region to become even hotter and drier, making it more susceptible to fire sieges like the one taking place.
+A study published in August shows California’s frequency of fall days with extreme fire weather conditions has more than doubled since the 1980s.

 Heat waves also show a significant human fingerprint, with greenhouse gas emissions boosting the odds and severity of these events.
 There have even been some case studies published showing that individual extreme heat events would not have occurred without human-caused global warming.
 This is California’s third significant heat wave since mid-August.